 Non-surgical treatment methods: Drug and radiation therapy may be required in some cases.

 Surgical treatment often requires the removal of the tumor and the affected bone region.
-When the tumor is removed, a metal cage bone or cement is placed instead to support the spine.
-If the tumor spreads and enters the canal and presses the spinal cord, the part that surrounds the spinal cord from behind that called lamina is also surgically removed.
-By the way, when the spine joints are removed, the spine is fixed with screw and rod systems.
-Depending on the location of the tumor, the rib cage and the abdomen may need to be opened.
+When the tumor is removed, the spine is supported with a metal cage or cement instead.
+If the tumor spreads and enters the canal and presses on the spinal cord, the part that surrounds the spinal cord from behind, called lamina, is also surgically removed.
+If the spine joints are also removed, the spine is fixed with screw and rod systems.
+Depending on the location of the tumor, it may be necessary to open the rib cage and the abdomen.

 Those patients who have malignant tumors should be followed closely for recurrence.
-In addition, patients with screws and rods should also be followed closely.
+In addition, patients whose spine is fixed with screw and rod systems should also be monitored closely.